otus-devops-2019-05/ivbor7_microservices/README.md

     - containerPort: {{ .Values.service.internalPort }}
 ```

-create the value.yml with values for the parameterised variables:
+create the value.yml with values for the parameterized variables:

 ```yml
 ---